-the end of group addressed BU(s)’s transmission the receiver STA is scheduled to receive following a DTIM.
+the end of group addressed BU(s)’s transmission the EL STA is scheduled to receive following a DTIM.

-When the transmitter cannot complete frames exchanges within Max Awake Interval, a new back-off procedure is invoked after stopping the current transmission.
+When the S1G STA cannot complete frames exchanges within Max Awake Interval, a new back-off procedure is invoked after stopping the current transmission.

 Instructions to TGah Editor: Add the following row in Table 8-42 Status codes: